hemna/mydamnshell/README.md

 to pull down 'dotfiles' git repos to setup a user's shell with all the whizbangs and super bitchen custom apps, shells, that you want.

+This can be used as part of a vagrant vm provisioning script, to auto setup your shell the way you like it.

 ## My Damn Shell!!